-In accordance with Practice 4.2 of the MCCG, resolutions under the special business to seek shareholders' approval to retain Datuk Tay Puay Chuan, Encik Mohd Khasan Bin Ahmad and Mr Teo Seng Kuang as the Independent Non-Executive Directors will be tabled in the forthcoming Thirteenth (13th) AGM.
+In accordance with the MCCG, resolutions under the special business to seek shareholders' approval to retain Datuk Tay Puay Chuan, Encik Mohd Khasan Bin Ahmad and Mr Teo Seng Kuang as the Independent Non-Executive Directors through a two-tier voting process will be tabled in the forthcoming Fifteenth (15th) AGM.

-4.4 Policy on Independent Director's Tenure
+5.4 Policy on Independent Director's Tenure

 The Board is of the view that the independence of Directors is assessed based on their independent judgement, courage to confront management for clarification and raise any issue of concern, to weigh the management proposals rationally and objectively.
-The independence has not been compromised though they may be on the Board for more than 9 years.
+The independence has not been compromised though they may be on the Board for more than nine (9) years.

-The Board Charter has adopted Practice 4.2 of the MCCG to seek shareholders' approval in the event the Board desires to retain a director who has served in that capacity for more than nine (9) years as an Independent Director.
+The Board Charter has reviewed and adopted the MCCG to justify and seek shareholders' approval annually through a two-tier voting process in the event the Board desires to retain a director who has served in the capacity for more than nine (9) years as an Independent Director.